Unique IP Address – Why is it Important?

 What is an IP address?

 An IP address is a set of 4 digits assigned to each device on a computer network.
-When we talk about the definition of the internet, the IP address can be reflected a numerical representation of a website address.
-For example, the domain google.com have the IP address 22.214.171.124.
+An IP address can be reflected as a numerical representation of a website address.
+For example, the domain google.com has the IP address 188.8.131.52.

 How do IP addresses work?